The road of installing Alpine v3.20.3 Virtual x86_64.

 When it ask for a repository mirror: use automatically find best mirrors.

-It takes long, but I had sometimes no connection if I choose1
+It takes long, but I had sometimes no connection if I choose1.

 Just follow the instructions, pick the correct device, such as /dev/vda